Are automatic cars more expensive to insure?

 However, automatics are often more expensive to buy and repair than manuals.
 They tend to be less fuel efficient too.
 You also have less control than in a manual, which might be an issue in certain driving conditions.

-Here are some pros and cons of both manual and automatic cars.
+What are the pros and cons of manual cars?

 Faster acceleration and more control in challenging driving conditions